 Gather Information from the Accident Scene

-A car accident is stressful for anyone, especially when it’s your fault.
+A car accident is stressful for anyone, especially when it’s not your fault.
 Your first responsibility should be to get yourself and your passengers out of harm’s way, call the police, and then do a quick check of yourself and anyone else involved.
 If you can, take photos of the accident scene and note the weather conditions and the time of day (if possible).
+If you are injured and unable to do so, contact a lawyer for a truck accident or car accident, depending on the vehicle involved, who can gather the necessary information for you.
 It’s also a good idea to get contact information for witnesses, including police officers and other drivers.

 Call the Police